top of page

 How it Helps: Provides a clear understanding of challenges, reducing uncertainty and empowering families to take an active role in the therapeutic process.

-Applications: All psychological conditions, including brain injury and neurodevelopmental conditions
+Supports: All psychological conditions, including brain injury and neurodevelopmental conditions

 Behavioural interventions focus on identifying and modifying unhelpful behaviours by using positive reinforcement, establishing structured routines, and setting achievable goals.
 They aim to create clear and consistent strategies that encourage desired behaviours and reduce challenging ones.